-The attack of N’Dola in Mali: a turning point in the Malian conflict?
+The attack of N’Dola in Mali: A turning point in the Malian conflict?

 Mobilisation of people in central Mali to ask for peace and security (retrieved from a WhatsApp group)